 Once the WebVPN has been configured, use the address https://<FQDN of the ASA> in the browser.

-After logging in you should be able to see the address bar used to navigate to websites and the bookmarks.
+After login, you are able to see the address bar used to navigate to websites and the bookmarks.

 In ASDM, choose Monitoring > Logging > Real-time Log Viewer > View.
 When a client connects to the ASA, note the establishment of TLS session, selection of group policy, and successful authentication of the user.